 What Triggers a Push

-SuperDuper only pushes for items that are both urgent and time-sensitive.
+Content alerts are for items that are urgent and time-sensitive.
 The bar is high on purpose — a push should feel earned.

 • A practice, game, or event cancelled or moved at the last minute